-- To promptly advise the TSNZ Executive of any infringements of the rules. - 3.11.14.3 A Witness may not witness his/her own shoot in any competition. - 3.11.14.4 The TSNZ Executive reserves the right to appoint a special Witness. - 3.11.14.5 Any club having difficulty in obtaining a Witness may apply to the local Association for assistance, and be prepared to pay reasonable out-of-pocket expenses, if required, to the person appointed.
+To promptly advise the TSNZ Executive of any infringements of the rules.

+- 3.11.15.3 A Witness may not witness their own shoot in any competition. - 3.11.15.4 The TSNZ Executive reserves the right to appoint a special Witness. - 3.11.15.5 Any club having difficulty in obtaining a Witness may apply to the local Association for assistance, and be prepared to pay reasonable out-of-pocket expenses, if required, to the person appointed.